 The Cost of Devaluing Women Executives

 Sallie Krawcheck has witnessed the cost of devaluing women executives first hand over the course of her storied Wall Street career.
-Ms. Krawcheck got her start on Wall Street in the late 1980s at Salomon Brothers.
+Ms. Krawcheck first got her start on Wall Street in the late 1980s at Salomon Brothers.
 Today, she is considered a Wall Street Titan.
-She went on to become the CFO of Citigroup and is now the CEO of Ellevest, a white-hot startup digital investment platform.
-In an opinion piece that she wrote for the New York Times entitled The Cost of Devaluing Women, Ms. Krawcheck recounts the stunning cost of sexual harassment.
+From the Salomon Brothers, Ms. Krawcheck went on to become the CFO of Citigroup and is now the CEO and Founder of Ellevest, a white-hot startup digital investment platform.
+In an opinion piece that she wrote for the New York Times in 2017 entitled The Cost of Devaluing Women, Ms. Krawcheck recounts the stunning cost of sexual harassment.

 “One day, I leaned over a colleague’s desk to work on a spreadsheet, and heard loud laughter from behind me; one of the guys was pretending to perform a sex act on me.
 Almost every day, I found a Xerox copy of male genitalia on my desk.”